dylanbking97/vm-module/README.md

 ### Inputs

-project_id = The ID of the GCP project in which the resource belongs
+project_id = The ID of the GCP project in which the resources belong

 zone = The zone that the machines should be created in